 Proportion of CCG and STP allocations spent on mental health services

-This chart shows the proportion of CCG and STP base allocations spent on mental health services with detail on the amount planned to be spent at the beginning of the financial year and the amount actually spent at the end of the financial year.
+This chart shows the proportion of CCG and STP base allocations spent on mental health services for each of the last four financial years for which spending data is currently available.
 The figures can be examined from a national perspective, CCG or STP level.
-You can also compare data with up to five other areas.
+You can also compare data with up to four other areas.

 As part of the NHS Long Term Plan, the Government has committed to ensuring mental health services to continue to receive a growing share of the NHS budget, increasing by at least £2.3 billion a year in real terms by 2023/24.